HREDUC PRELIM

 A) Right to freedom from torture

-B) Right to freedom of assembly
+B) Right to an adequate standard of living

 C) Right to a fair trial